 Although the title refers to "every game" the emphasis is very much on formal poker as played in casinos and public card rooms.
 Home poker players may well disagree with some of the rules given, and will not find any advice here on the more colourful poker variants that are popular in dealer's choice games.
 Such players may prefer the approach in Stewart Wolpin's book, reviewed below.

 Stewart Wolpin: The Rules of Neighborhood Poker according to Hoyle

-This book provides a thorough and entertaining introduction to home poker, which would be useful both for beginners and for regular players who would like to deepen their knowledge of the game and extend their repertoire of variants.
+This book, nothing to do with Hoyle of course, provides a thorough and entertaining introduction to home poker, which would be useful both for beginners and for regular players who would like to deepen their knowledge of the game and extend their repertoire of variants.

 The first section of the book, on basics, explains the principles of poker and gives advice on how to organise a game.
 The author does not just explain the mechanics of poker, but also makes an excellent job of conveying the atmosphere and culture of a typical small stakes home poker game, in which a group of friends meet regularly and play primarily for fun rather than for profit.

 The second and largest section of the book is devoted to "the games".
 The overall game is of course "dealer's choice", in which each dealer in turn chooses what variant will be played for that deal only.
 The author introduces a large number of popular variants, by my count around fifty, but considerably more if you include the options within each variant.
 These are organised according to type: five card stud, seven card stud, draw games, community card games and guts, and there are two subsections "poker by the numbers" and "they only call it poker" containing some non-poker card games that are often allowed as options in dealer's choice poker.

 Most of the variants come with some useful advice on how to play them and what sort of hand is likely to win; also with the author's opinion of why they are interesting and what kind of player they might appeal to, and often with an example deal, going through the betting decisions of the players and the reasons for them.